 We offer two means to create user accounts.
-Onboarding is intended to address planned campaigns (e.g. emailing an existing list, or a filter of community users), while a new simple Quick Invite function has been added to rapidly invite individual or small groups of users in an ad hoc fashion.
+Onboarding is intended to address planned campaigns (e.g. emailing an existing list, or a filter of community users), while the Quick Invite function can be utilized to rapidly invite individual or small groups of users in an ad hoc fashion.

 In either case, users are now invited via an email initiated by an administrator (or internal user with appropriate access).
 Once invited, unregistered users self-activate their accounts by supplying their email, name, and password upon their first login, while existing users can simply log in.